-Connect the cold water supply using 3/4 inch National Pipe Thread "NPT"
+Connect the cold water supply using 1/2" National Pipe Thread "NPT" to the cold water inlet nipple.

-to the cold water inlet nipple.
 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available at your local plumbing supplier).
+We recommend using a dielectric-type union (available at your local plumbing supply store).
 Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.